bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-31-body-and-soul.md

 So, the best I can do for this great and wondrously satisfying movie from the BFI Southbank piano is to try to put us all in a cinema in the Deep South where Gospel music and call-and-response are the language spoken – to try to conjure up what Oscar Micheaux wanted for his film and his audience.

-And maybe, just maybe, if you’ve had a tough week… this may be all the therapy you need… **Neil Brand, silentlondon.co.uk (Published with permission from the author)**<br>
+And maybe, just maybe, if you’ve had a tough week… this may be all the therapy you need…<br>
+**Neil Brand, silentlondon.co.uk (Published with permission from the author)**<br>

 **Kevin Le Gendre** is a British journalist, broadcaster and author whose work focuses on Black music.
 He is deputy editor of _Echoes_ magazine, has written for a wide range of publications, including _Jazzwise_, _MusicWeek_, _Vibrations_ and _The Independent on Sunday_ and is a contributor to such radio programmes as BBC Radio 3’s _J to Z_ and BBC Radio 4’s _Front Row_.
 At the 2009 Parliamentary Jazz Awards Le Gendre was chosen as ‘Jazz Journalist of the Year’.
 His latest book is _Hear My Train A Comin’: The Songs of Jimi Hendrix_.<br>